deadbok/eden-linux/README.md

 Directories
 ===========
- * build Where the makefiles are created and everything is build
+ *                          - build Where the makefiles are created and everything is build
- 	* dl All downloaded sources
+ 	* dl                      - All downloaded sources
- 	* host_$(HOST) Compiled tools that run on the host
+ 	* host_$(HOST)            - Compiled tools that run on the host
- 	* host_$(HOST)_build Where host tools are compiled
+ 	* host_$(HOST)_build      - Where host tools are compiled
- 	* images The final disk images
+ 	* images                  - The final disk images
- 	* image_rootfs_$(TARGET) The final root file system for the target
+ 	* image_rootfs_$(TARGET)  - The final root file system for the target
- 	* packages_$(ARCH)_build Where all target packages are build
+ 	* packages_$(ARCH)_build  - Where all target packages are build
- 	* rootfs_$(ARCH) The raw root file system for the target arch
+ 	* rootfs_$(ARCH)          - The raw root file system for the target arch
- 	* tmp Housekeeping files mostly
+ 	* tmp                     - Housekeeping files mostly
- 	* toolchain_$(ARCH) Compiled toolchain for target arch
+ 	* toolchain_$(ARCH)       - Compiled toolchain for target arch
- 	* toolchain_$(ARCH)_build Where the toolchain for the target arch is build
+ 	* toolchain_$(ARCH)_build - Where the toolchain for the target arch is build
  * docs	                    - Misc docs from the net I have found useful
  * mtl                      - The Make TempLate engine converts the templates to real makefiles
  * plugins	                - Plugin for various makefile constructs
  * tmpl	                    - Makefile templates read by mtl
  * tools	                - Various tools to make life easier when using the build system
 Credits
 =======
+All who care to post questions and solutions on the net, and all the developers behind all the software that I use in this project.

  * Buildroot
  * Gentoo
  * (Cross compiled) Linux From Scratch